cbase-larrymod/bpp-plus-syntax-highlighting/README.md

 A Visual Studio Code extension providing comprehensive syntax highlighting and code snippets for **BPP+ BASIC v2**, enhancing readability and productivity when working with Commodore 64 BASIC v2 code and BPP+ preprocessor files.

+Part of the C\*Base Larry Mod 3.1 package.

 ## Overview

 This extension provides syntax highlighting and code snippets for Commodore 64 BASIC v2 programming in Visual Studio Code.
 It's designed to work seamlessly with the BPP+ preprocessor, supporting modern features like labels, scopes, include directives, and user-defined functions.